Cog-Creators/Red-DiscordBot/docs/guide_cog_creation.rst

 ---------------

 To start off, be sure that you have installed Python 3.7.
-Open a terminal or command prompt and type :code:`pip install -U git+https://github.com/Cog-Creators/Red-DiscordBot@V3/develop#egg=redbot[test]`
-(note that if you get an error with this, try again but put :code:`python -m` in front of the command This will install the latest version of V3.
+Open a terminal or command prompt and type :code:`python3.7 -m pip install -U Red-DiscordBot` (Windows users may need to use :code:`py -3.7` or :code:`python` instead of :code:`python3.7`) This will install the latest version of V3.

 --------------------